 Child Development

 An artistic understanding of the child is the basis for all teaching, no matter what age group.
 Childhood is the integration of physical with spiritual and soul development, and this integration process needs to be understood by the teacher.
-Material from several sources will be read and used for discussion, as well as actual observations of children at various stages of development.

 Curriculum Research